Mefgner/SteamMarketAPI/README.md

 # SteamMarketAPI
-> **SteamMarketAPi** is api that provides you to use the Steam Community Market for CS:GO game simplify, trought the fetching and parsing lots info from Steam Community Market and CSGO Float APIs
+> **SteamMarketAPi** is api that provides you to use the Steam Community Market for CS:GO game simplify, through the fetching and parsing lots info from Steam Community Market and CSGO Float APIs

 ## Common Features
 - Simple to use